jdx/mise/README.md

 Use a custom file for the shorthand aliases.
 This is useful if you want to share plugins within an organization.

-The file should be in toml format:
+The file should be in this toml format:

 ```toml
 elixir = "https://github.com/my-org/rtx-elixir.git"